Kurento/kurento/source/mastering/kurento_protocol.rst

 .. highlight:: json

-Kurento Protocol is the Kurento Server protocol based on :term:`WebSocket` that uses :term:`JSON-RPC` V2.0 messages for making requests and sending responses.
+**Kurento Protocol** is the Kurento Server protocol based on :term:`WebSocket` that uses :term:`JSON-RPC` V2.0 messages for making requests and sending responses.

+Currently there are two :term:`Kurento Client <Kurento Client>` out of the box:
+Java and JavaScript.
+If you have another favorite language, you can still use Kurento by means of :doc:`Kurento Protocol <Kurento_Protocol>`.
+This protocol allows to control Kurento Server and it is based on Internet standards like :term:`WebSocket` and :term:`Json-RPC`.

 JSON-RPC Messages format
 ========================